lynnfaraday/aresmush.com/_root/mush-101/time-and-space.md

 Most scenes take place in whatever day the MUSH time command says it is.
 But like flashbacks in a book or TV show, MUSH players can do a flashback scene (called a **backscene**) to flesh out something that happened in the past.
 Backscenes are commonly used to fill in gaps when players couldn't be online together.
 Forward scenes (ones that take place in the game's future) are also possible, but far less common.

 Both backscenes and forward scenes require you to tread carefully to avoid giant continuity glitches.
 You can't die in a backscene last week if you've already done other things this week.
-Players need to work together to ensure the story stays reasonably consistent.
+Players need to work together to ensure the story stays consistent (within reason).